fooock/dca-cefi/README.md

 * You can implement your own logic to know when to create buy orders by implementing the [`should_create_buy_order_callback`](https://github.com/fooock/dca-cefi/blob/main/dca.py#L260) method.
 * Be notified when an order is created by implementing the [`on_order_created_callback`](https://github.com/fooock/dca-cefi/blob/main/dca.py#L275)  method.
 * The script is flexible enough to be run by hand, Docker, cronjob, or whatever you want.
+* Execute buy orders when the period is met.

 ## Install